smguilia/overview-1/locations.md

 You can view all resources and locations from the Resource list page in the console.
 If you want to view and work with resources in a specific location, expand the **Location** filter, and select a location from the list.
 By expanding a specific location, you can select to filter by individual data centers, regions, or zones.

 For example, if you have resources that are deployed in the London 2 (eu-gb-2) zone, you can set filters to display only those resources in your resource list.
 Expand the **London** metro option, and the **London (eu-gb)** region option.
 Within that region, you can select from the list of available zones.
-If you have a resource that is deployed in a specific data center, you can identify the data center by the specific metro location and alphanumeric code, for example, **Dallas** for the metro location and then **Dallas 07 (dal07)** for the data center.
+If you have a resource that is deployed in a specific data center, you can identify the data center by the specific metro location and alphanumeric code.
+For example, **Dallas** for the metro location and then **Dallas 07 (dal07)** for the data center.

 You might also want to display your resources that are located globally.
 The **Global** option means that only one logical, globally accessible instance of the service, independent of any region or zone, is published to customer applications.
 These types of resources are accessible from a global endpoint.